About Writing at PhilaU

 Within all aspects of the Writing Program, effort is made to develop approaches that require students and faculty to focus on improving the quality of the processes as well as the final products of their intellectual work.

 Courses: Students develop writing and thinking skills by taking two writing-specific and at least four writing-intensive courses between the freshman and senior years.
-Students take at least three writing-intensive courses in the College Studies program and at least one in their majors.
-Honors and English as a Second Language writing courses complement the list of offerings in the College Studies general education core.
+Students take writing-intensive courses in the Hallmarks program and in their majors.
+Honors and English as a Second Language writing courses complement the list of offerings in the Hallmarks general education core.

-Tutoring: Professional writing tutors in the Learning & Advising Center support students in all subjects at all levels.
+Tutoring: Professional writing tutors in the Academic Success Center support students in all subjects at all levels.
 The Center's website offers students resources on writing.

-Research: Student writers are well supported by a respected university-wide information literacy initiative that is integrally connected to the WAC program.
-Further, the Paul J. Gutman LIbrary offers a range of print and digital resources.
+Research: Student writers are well supported by the Paul J. Gutman LIbrary, which offers a range of print and digital resources.

 Director of the Writing Program